Battle of Bloody Run

-The Battle of Bloody Run was fought during Pontiac's War on July 31, 1763, on what now is the site of Elmwood Cemetery in the Eastside Historic Cemetery District of Detroit, Michigan.
+The Battle of Bloody Run was fought during Pontiac's War on July 31, 1763, near what now is the site of Elmwood Cemetery in the Eastside Historic Cemetery District of Detroit, Michigan.
 In an attempt to break Pontiac's siege of Fort Detroit, about 250 British troops attempted to make a surprise attack on Pontiac's encampment.

 Pontiac was ready and waiting, possibly alerted by French settlers, and defeated the British at Parent's Creek 2 mi east of the fort.
 However, he did not accomplish the destruction of this British force which would have greatly demoralized the British and dissuaded more British efforts to break the Indian siege of Fort Detroit.
 The creek, or run, was said to have run red with the blood of the 20 dead and 41 wounded British forces and was henceforth known as Bloody Run.
 The British forces retreated with all their wounded and all but seven of those killed.
 The attack's commander, Captain James Dalyell, was one of those killed.
 After learning of Dalyell's death, General Jeffery Amherst offered a £200 bounty to anyone who would kill Pontiac.

 The famous frontiersman Robert Rogers was one of the British commanders in this battle.